440 International Those Were the Days

 2018 - India’s government said it has asked WhatsApp to take “immediate action” to prevent the social media platform from being misused to spread rumors and irresponsible statements like those blamed for recent deadly mob attacks in the country.
 At least 20 people have been killed in mostly rural villages in several Indian states in attacks by mobs that had been inflamed by social media.
 Victims were accused in the viral messages of belonging to gangs trying to abduct children.
 The brutal attacks, which began in early May, have also left dozens of people injured.
 WhatsApp which had over 200 million monthly active users in India, listed a number of measures it had taken to control the spread of misinformation and abuse on its platform.

-2018 - Austrian President Alexander Van der Bellen and Chancellor Sebastian Kurz met with Iranian President Hassan Rouhani to discuss salvaging the Iran nuclear deal.
+2018 - Austrian President Alexander Van der Bellen and Chancellor Sebastian Kurz met with Iranian President Hassan Rouhani to discuss the salvaging of an Iran nuclear deal.
 This, after the U.S. withdrew and reinstated sanctions on Tehran.
 Kurz emphasized to Rouhani that he considered it “absolutely unacceptable” to question the right of Israel to exist or call for the Jewish state’s destruction.

 2018 - Joey Chestnut downed a record 74 wieners and buns at the Nathan’s Famous July Fourth hot dog eating contest -- and won the coveted Mustard Belt for the 11th time.
 Miki Sudo held on to her title as the top women’s contender eating 37 franks and buns (her fourth consecutive win).